Carl G. Planck, Jr.

 On January 7, 1943 Planck and Bong took off from 14 Mile Drome (Schwimmer) with six other P-38s on a combat air patrol (CAP) over Lae led by Captain Thomas Lynch.
 They engaged Japanese fighters defending the unloading of a convoy from Rabaul.

 On March 11, 1943 took off from Horanda Drome (Dobodura 4) as part of "Green Flight" of the 9th Fighter Squadron led by Lt.
 Fowler with Planck as his wingman with Hanning and Overson.
 After climbing to 26,000', they were vectored to intercept twenty-four G4M1 Betty bombers escorted by Zeros at 15,000' east of Oro Bay.
 After releasing their drop tanks the P-38s attacked from the right flank.
-Fowler attacked a Zero and broke right while Planck broke left and fired on a Zero from nose to tail at point blank range and claimed it as an aerial victory, his first confirmed kill.
+Fowler attacked a Zero and broke right while Planck broke left and fired on a Zero from nose to tail at point blank range and claimed it as an aerial victory, his second confirmed kill.
 Afterwards, Planck was chased by Zeros and was forced to speed away and observed the P-38 piloted by Hanning going down in the distance.

 On April 14, 1943 took off from Horanda Drome (Dobodura 4) as part of "Green Flight" led by Richard Bong on a mission to intercept an incoming Japanese air raid sighted over Goodenough Island.
 After take off his element, 2nd Milliff and 2nd Lt.
 Nutter both experience engine trouble and aborted the mission.
 Planck's P-38 had its own problems with a non-functioning generator causing a loss of power.
 Nevertheless, he formed up on Bong's wing and climbed to 25,000' to serve as high cover.
 Unable to find the enemy, the P-38s proceeded to Milne Bay and intercepted a formation of G4M1 Betty bombers and attacked from the rear.
 Throttling up, Planck's starboard supercharger emitted smoke and flames and his plane dropped to the right.
 Plank was forced to abort his attack but managed to safely return to base.